mortang2410/dotfiles/README.md

 I always kept my eyes on my target location, so as I saw the red letter `w` pop up, I hit it like I was playing [ Typer Shark](https://youtu.be/hcJtsrIit8M?t=10m14s).
 And that is just one trivial example, made possible by vim/nvim's flexibility. [ It is like casting a *teleportation* spell](https://youtu.be/sz-9tcUq5yg?t=43s).
 Now think **DEEPLY** about what it means.
 We can teleport around like this, select and delete stuff at lightning speed, or combine it with other actions.
 The possibilities are just endless.
-It's like discovering fast travel in a game and no more walking from town to town.
-It is just impossible for me to use other programs that don't learn from nvim/vim.
+It's like discovering fast travel in a game: no more walking from town to town, and after that it is just impossible for me to use other programs that don't learn from nvim/vim.

 - "How to